skipperq93/cyberkit/ReadMe.md

 ### Building Windows Port

-For building WebKit on Windows, see the [WebKit on Windows page](https://webkit.org/webkit-on-windows/).
+For building CyberKit on Windows, see the [CyberKit on Windows page](https://webkit.org/webkit-on-windows/).

-## Running WebKit
+## Running CyberKit

 ### With Safari and Other macOS Applications

-Run the following command to launch Safari with your local build of WebKit:
+Run the following command to launch Safari with your local build of CyberKit:

 ```
 Tools/Scripts/run-safari --debug